 3. Give any spare money you have to homeless charities.

 Giving money directly to a homeless person to help them buy some food or a hot drink is, unfortunately, not going to fix their situation.
 Rough sleepers are vulnerable people who have been excluded from almost all aspects of society.
-Many people sleeping rough have been in prison or were raised in care homes when they were young, and are often inflicted with serious physical and mental health issues.
+Many people sleeping rough have been in prison or were raised in care homes when they were young, and are often inflicted with serious physical and mental health issues according to this site.
 Some spare change can't fix those problems.
 Donating some money to charities like Providence Row, Shelter, Crisis, and Centrepoint is the best way to help the homeless population.
 Those charities campaign to the government to find ways of helping deal with homelessness on a big scale.
 In addition, those charities provide homeless people with housing, food, work training, access to healthcare and various resources.
 Your spare change will go much further when you donate it to charities.

 4. Buy copies of The Big Issue from licensed sellers.